pommicket/ted/README.md

 ted has support for [LSPs](https://microsoft.github.io/language-server-protocol/)!

-You can Ctrl+Click on an identifier to go to its definition.
+You can Ctrl+Click on an identifier to go to its definition, or Ctrl+Shift+Click to go to its declaration, or Ctrl+Alt+Click to go to its type's definition.

+(clangd seems to sometimes go to the declaration even when the definition should be available, e.g. when Ctrl+clicking on the function declarations in `ted.h`.
+This is Not My Fault, and VSCode's clangd extension suffers from the same problem.)

 You can also press Ctrl+D to get a searchable list of all functions/types where you can select one to go to its definition.